infrared-inspection-systems/Infraspec/README.md

 Include: Notfications that can be searched or filtered.
 We would also want to have positve, false, and neutral confirmations.
 Calendar, Snapshot, Type, Date, Time, Device Name, Location, Preset.

-# Infraspec Install #

-Terminal Commands
+## Terminal Commands

-1.Download and Install NodeJs LTS version from NodeJs Official Page.
+1. Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
-2.Navigate to the root ./ directory of the product and run npm install to install our local dependencies.
+2. Navigate to the root ./ directory of the product and run `npm install` to install our local dependencies.
-2 Npm Start
+3. `npm start`

 # Infraspec V2 #